 - It is embedded in many of the world’s important IT systems and is in a good position to play a part in future innovation.

-- The best part about Java is, its eco-system is self-sustaining, from mobility to middleware, it impacts everything and will continue to make a big impact in future too.
+- The best part about Java is that its ecosystem is self-sustaining; from mobility to middleware, it impacts everything and will continue to make a big impact in the future.